CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/preventive-maintenance/preventive-maintenance-schedule-form/overview.md

 **Last MO status Date/Time** – The date and time when the status of the last Maintenance Order was updated.

 ---

-The Preventive Maintenance Schedule form is a powerful tool that helps organizations automate and streamline their maintenance processes, ensuring timely interventions and reducing downtime.
-By utilizing various scheduling parameters and customizing schedules for each specific MI and MO, businesses can optimize the maintenance lifecycle and improve operational efficiency.
-With flexibility in defining schedules based on time, meters, or manual triggers, the form provides a comprehensive approach to preventive maintenance management.